 The right skew causes a substantial barrier to OLS appropriateness.
 Mullahy et al. (2009) found that, “[...] heavy upper tails may influence the ‘robustness’ with which some parameters are estimated.
 Indeed, in worlds described by heavy-tailed Pareto or Burr–Singh–Maddala distributions some traditionally interesting parameters (means, variances) may not even be finite, a situation never encountered in, e.g., a normal or log-normal world.”
 Leone et al. (2019) writes that implement linear models based on OLS (or its variations), ignores the underlying causes of observations with extreme values, which is problematic as OLS is known to be very sensitive to extreme observations (both in the dependent and independent variables); as such, these observations are likely to affect OLS coefficients and standard errors.
 Though they point out that OLS will still yield unbiased estimates, even in the presence of skewness, such estimates reflect the ‘average’ effect, which is not typically the most appropriate statistic for hypothesis testing with skewed distributions.

 Particularly when dealing with cost or utilization outcomes, we also must keep in mind not only the substantial skewness but the large mass at zero.
 These distributions with positive mass at one or more points are called mixed distributions: they are neither discrete nor exactly continuous (Blough et al., 1999).
 Many outcomes (yi) in empirical analyses have this underlying mixed discrete-continuous distribution with two basic statistical features: 1) yi=0, and 2) yi>0 observed frequently enough that there are weighty substantive and statistical reasons for special treatment, particularly rendering a single index model undesirable (Belotti et al., 2015).
+As this paper will follow the lead of several recent, promient papers CITE and implement a two-part model to accommodate the mass at zeros, one limitation of this investigation is that it will not address or explore other methods of handling a mass at zero or the implications if not addressed properly.

 Thanks to advances in computing, there are now better alternatives to using OLS to model skewed positive values; a large body of work points to GLMs, two-part models, Poisson regressions, negative binomial regressions, and hurdle models as superior to linear regression methods (Deb & Norton, 2018; Mullahy & Norton, 2024).
 Health econometrics literature has largely settled on the two-part model as the best way to model a DV with large mass at zero and many positive values (Belotti et al., 2015; Deb & Norton, 2018)